Resources for English Research – General Research

 Online Reference Books

-When you click to access this resource from off campus, you will be prompted to log in with your Pipeline username and password.
+When you click to access these resources from off campus, you will be prompted to log in with your Pipeline username and password.

 Credo Reference: Contains the full text of nearly 600 encyclopedias, dictionaries, bilingual dictionaries, and other reference books.